Human trafficking in Georgia (U.S. state): Cases of human trafficking

+human trafficking in Athens-Clarke County

 On March 19, 2016, Athens-Clarke County Police arrested two men at the Days Inn on North Finley Street for human trafficking.
-The police found a missing 16 year old girl from New York inside the hotel.
+The police found a missing 16-year-old girl from New York inside the hotel.
 The men were charged with armed robbery with a gun, pimping a person under 18 years of age and trafficking commercial sex acts.

+Sex trafficking in Gwinnett

 On October 13, 2016, police arrested two cases of sex trafficking at Horizon Inn and Suites, Room 239, in Gwinnett.
 Both victims came into contact with Gwinnett County police at the Dawson Boulevard outside Norcross.
 Both 911 calls were made because residents of the hotel heard a woman being beaten.
 One of the victims boyfriend's, Betric Quintavious Walton, 25 was not at the scene but when the victim, 22 years old, was questioned by police she was hesitant to share info and then broke down saying she was scared to call the cops saying he said he would do something to her family if she did.
 The cop agreed to take her to the Doraville MARTA Station for her sister to pick her up.
 As they were pulling out of the parking lot, they saw a woman wearing tight jean shorts knocking on the door of Room 239.
 The victim told the cop she met Walton three years ago after having troubles with her mother at home.
 She gave him half the money she made working for him.
 The officer gave the woman phone numbers for Georgia Cares and Street Grace Ministries, organizations that help victims of sex trafficking.
 He mentioned that they could get her a medical exam and a place to stay.